tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 # Introduction

-Server operators often deploy (D)TLS termination services in locations such as remote data centers or Content Delivery Networks (CDNs) where it may be difficult to detect compromises of private key material corresponding to TLS certificates.
+Server operators often deploy (D)TLS termination to act as the server for inbound TLS connections.
+These termination services can be in locations such as remote data centers or Content Delivery Networks (CDNs) where it may be difficult to detect compromises of private key material corresponding to TLS certificates.
 Short-lived certificates may be